Last Updated on September 25, 2019

 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.

 Make sure you check on the dough after five or ten minutes of kneading.
 Just pop the top of the bread machine and see how the dough is doing.
 It should be a smooth, round ball.
-If it’s too dry add liquid a tablespoon at a time until it looks OK.
+If it’s too dry add liquid a teaspoon at a time until it looks OK.
 If it looks too wet, add flour a tablespoon at a time until it looks as expected.